dot1nt/ac-fpv/README.md

 4. Load in game and press F7.

-**Physics/Inputs are based on fps right now.
-Cap them at 60 if you have any issues**

 # Todo / Ideas
-- Make Physics/Inputs fps independent
 - Better physics
 - Accurate rates (betaflight, kiss, raceflight)
 - Osd